smar10s/pytui/README.md

 #### Simple Window

-Simple windows that can be positioned anywhere on the screen.
+Simple "windows" that can be positioned anywhere on the screen.

-Content added with `append_line` or `prepend_line` will scroll lines up or down respectively.

-Use `update_content` to update entire window from a multiline string.
+There are three main ways to add or update content:
+- `append_line`/`prepend_line` appends or prepends a single line no longer than the window is wide, scrolling up or down as necessary.
+This will throw an exception if the line is too long.
+- `append_text`/`prepend_text` appends or prepends any text string, wrapping to window width and scrolling as necessary.
+This should always succeed.
+- `update_content` updates the entire content from a multi-line text string by splitting it into lines.
+This is the fastest way to update a window buffer short of setting the buffer directly.

+`update_buffer` can also be used to set the window buffer directly, but it must be of the same dimension as the window.
+For performance reasons this is not checked or enforced at this level.

+These methods _do not_ write the output buffer or draw/update the window.
+This must be done explicitly with `draw()`.
+This allows making multiple calls to update the buffer with minimal performance overhead.

+The terminal may also need to be flushed.
+This can be done with `Terminal.flush()`, directly with `sys.stdout.flush()`, or automatically on exit.

 ```
 from pytui import Window